 *Reminder: All curriculum proposals must be submitted through the Curriculog system.
 Therefore, the majority of the program information is collected in the system.
 The following forms will still be relevant during the curriculum process for New York State Education Department (NYSED) and university catalog updates.

-New Program “Toolkit” – New programs must first be approved through the Provost’s Office.
-When proposing a possible new program, please utilize the information in the toolkit to begin the approval process.
+New programs must first be approved through the Provost’s Office.
+When proposing a possible new program, please utilize the information in the New Program Toolkit to begin the approval process.
+The most recent Toolkit forms and instructions can be obtained by contacting Katie Rupert in the Academic Affairs Office.

 *Note: the NYSED webpage will also provide information and links regarding: